iamrajharshit/ProjectRakuten/docs/Quantization.md

 ## Linear Qunatization

 ### Applying Linear Quantization using Quanto
+Performing 8-Bit Precision using `Quanto` library.
+- Check out the complete implementation in the [notebook](https://github.com/iamrajharshit/ProjectRakuten/blob/main/Quantization/02_T5%20FLAN%20Linear-quantization.ipynb).

 #### T5-FLAN Model
 We will use [google/flan-t5-small](https://huggingface.co/google/flan-t5-small) from Hugging face.
+- It is a non fine-tuned small language model.
+- It has 80M Parameters model.

 - Imoprting the model:
 ```